NCEAS/metacat/docs/user/metacat/source/harvester.rst

             <xs:sequence>
               <xs:element name="docid">
                 <xs:annotation>
                   <xs:documentation>The complete document identifier to be used by metacat.
-The docid is a compound element that gives a scope for the identifier, an integer local identifer that is unique within that scope, and a revision.
+The docid is a compound element that gives a scope for the identifier, an integer local identifier that is unique within that scope, and a revision.
 Each revision is assumed to specify a unique, non-changing document, so once a particular revision is harvested, there is no need for it to be harvested again.
 To trigger a harvest of a document that has been updated, increment the revision number for that identifier.</xs:documentation>
                 </xs:annotation>
                 <xs:complexType>
                   <xs:sequence>